Admission to the Aalto Doctoral Programme in Arts, Design and Architecture is organized annually in March for studies starting in September.

-The results are published on 31 May 2019 and all applicants will receive an email directing them to the online application system to check their final admission decision.
+The results will be published on 1 June 2020, and all the applicants will receive an email directing them to the online application system to check their final admission decision.
 Once the results have been published, a list of the accepted applicants will be published on this site.
 Note that the list will only contain the names of those applicants who have given the permission to publish their admission decision on the website.
 If the applicant is accepted to Aalto University, a formal letter of acceptance will be issued.

 The right of appeal is not intended as means for receiving feedback or asking for further information about the application process.
 The admission decisions are based on the information the applicant has delivered to Aalto University by the given deadline.
 The right of appeal means that the applicant has the possibility to request for rectification, if she/he believes that there has been an error in the decision-making process.
 In the appeal the applicant should specify the error.
 The letter of appeal must be directed to the Dean of the School of Arts, Design and Architecture.

 The letter of appeal must be submitted to the Registry of Aalto University within 14 days after the publication of the decisions: